,

 Writing involves many elements such as forming ideas into sentences, spelling, handwriting and understanding grammar and punctuation.

 In Key Stage two, children learn even more genres such as mystery stories, plays, myths, shape poems and biographies.
 Children learn to improve the quality of their sentences by playing with clauses, an increased range of conjunctions, adverbial phrases, more complex sentence structures and experimenting with more complex punctuation.
-Phonics teaching migrates to teaching more combinations of letter patterns, along with spelling rules for which words use which, and increased rules for adding prefixes and suffixes.
+Phonics teaching migrates to teaching more combinations of letter patterns, along with spelling rules for which words use which, and increased rules for adding prefixes and suffixes (outlined in detail below.).

 Spelling